 Fungi, like Candida, rarely cause sepsis.

-The lungs, abdomen, or urinary tract are the areas where infections leading to sepsis usually start.
+The lungs, abdomen, or urinary tract are where infections leading to sepsis usually start.

-However, sometimes the bacteria spread into the bloodstream (a condition called bacteremia).
+However, sometimes the bacteria spread into the bloodstream (bacteremia).

-Sometimes sepsis, like toxic shock syndrome, is caused by toxins that are made by bacteria and released into the bloodstream.
+Sometimes sepsis, like toxic shock syndrome, is caused by toxins made by bacteria and released into the bloodstream.

 Complications of sepsis

-Sepsis causes a drop in blood pressure and the formation of small clots that lead to a number of dangerous complications:
+Sepsis causes a drop in blood pressure and the formation of small clots that lead to several dangerous complications:

 - There is a decrease in blood flow to vital organs such as the brain, heart, lungs, and kidneys.

-- If the tissues do not receive enough blood, they release excess lactic acid (a waste product), which passes into the bloodstream, causing an increase in the acidity level of the blood.
+- If the tissues do not receive enough blood, they release excess lactic acid (a waste product), which passes into the bloodstream, causing an increase in the blood’s acidity level.

 All of these effects result in a vicious cycle of organ malfunction that worsens: